unik-name/help-unikname/docs/3-unikname-connect/howto-integrate-unikname-connect.md

 ### Unikname Automatic Connect

-<uniknameconnect/> can be used as the only way to authenticate but also as a very fast and automatic sign-in.
+<brand name="UNC"/> can be used as the only way to authenticate but also as a very fast and automatic sign-in.

 In this example, **platform102.net** demo website has been coded and setup to sign-in with Automatic Connect.